Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Simulation Studies

-The smaller examples use a simple multi-layer perceptron for the flow network $v_\theta$, while the larger examples use a convolutional network with FiLM conditioning \citep{perez2018film}, as recommended in \citep{chi2023diffusion}.
-All experiments were performed on a desktop computer with an NVIDIA RTX 4070 (12 GB) GPU.
-When evaluating trained policies, we use MuJoCo CPU rather than MJX.
+The three smallest examples use a multi-layer perceptron for the flow network $v_\theta$, while the others use a convolutional network with FiLM conditioning \cite{perez2018film}, as in \cite{chi2023diffusion}.
+All simulations ran on a desktop computer with an NVIDIA RTX 4070 (12 GB) GPU.
+When evaluating trained policies, we use MuJoCo CPU (64-bit) rather than MJX (32-bit), resulting in a small sim-to-sim gap.